wdunn001/EntityFrameworkPaginateCore/README.md

 to you provider

-it has 1 method and 2 overloads for that method
+Has 1 method and 2 overloads for that method overloads allow sorting and filtering. use the sort object and the filter objects

 ```
 public async Task<Page<Example>> GetPaginatedExample(